-- Combine sugars, butter and lard in a mixing bowl and cream until light and fluffy.
+- Combine sugar, brown sugar, butter and lard in a mixing bowl.
+Beat until creamed and light and fluffy, about 3 minutes.
 Add eggs, vanilla extract, and salt and mix until fully incorporated.

 - Sift flour, cream of tartar, baking soda, and cornstarch together and gently mix into butter mixture.

 - Freezing Option: roll dough into a log and wrap in plastic wrap.
 Freeze.
 When ready to use, thaw for about 30 minutes, then continue with recipe.